 Forget about your car: public transportation in Saudi Arabia is booming and is an affordable alternative to taking a taxi everywhere.

 Getting to your destination in Saudi Arabia doesn’t always mean you need to take a car.
-With steady improvements to Saudi trains and buses occurring every year, it’s feasible to give the car-free lifestyle a go in Saudi Arabia.
+With steady improvements to trains and buses occurring every year, it’s feasible to give the car-free lifestyle a go in Saudi Arabia.
 Here’s a few topics to start you on your journey:

 - Public transportation in Saudi Arabia